 TechEnablement provides Education, Planning, Analysis, and Code Tutorials.
 We also provide consulting and on-site training.

 Rob is a recognized global technology leader (US, Europe, Middle East, Asia-Pacific) who is highly-rated, highly visible, and in-demand as a technology/scientific adviser, teacher, and collaborator.
 Throughout his career he has demonstrated strong creative ability while acting as an author, senior scientist, principle investigator, corporate leader, technical architect, and media consultant.
 Rob’s companies have contracts with fortune 100 companies (Intel, NVIDIA, AMD, and others), research organizations (DARPA, ONR, Cold Spring Harbor and others) plus numerous small companies.
 Co-founder of a computational drug discovery and computer manufacturing company that achieved liquidity events.
 Rob also has an extensive background in research (the theoretical division at Los Alamos, external faculty at the Santa Fe Institute, NERSC in Berkeley and PNNL in Washington State).

 The English version of my book, “CUDA Application Design and Development” can be purchased from booksellers or on-line from vendors around the world.
-Here is an Amazon link.
-A Chinese version of my book can also be purchased (Amazon link ).

 Click on image to view or purchase